 100 things to do on the Southern Great Barrier Reef

-So, you’ve found yourself on the doorstep of where the Great Barrier Reef begins.
-What’s next?
+So, you’ve found yourself on the doorstep of where the Great Barrier Reef begins, but you’ve no idea what to do or where to start.
+So, what’s next?

 From witnessing the circle of life on the beaches of Bundaberg to discovering a gorge-ous secret in the Capricorn Region, fossicking for your (possible!) fortune and drinking the best rum in the world, there’s more than meets the eye in this stretch of Queensland.